 Artist promotions, Book Marketing & Author Promotions by a Professional Marketing and Advertising company.

-IT IS A QUESTION OF COUNSEL!
+A QUESTION OF COUNCIL

 A Question of Counsel by Archer Kay Leah

 Genre: Fantasy Romance

 Blitz Dates: March 21 - 24th, 2016

 Life hasn't been easy for Aeley since she arrested her brother, and her role as a political leader leaves her feeling isolated and lonely.
 Days before her brother's trial, she meets Lira, a quiet and modest scribe who makes Aeley want more than just a professional relationship.

 When she attends the trial and leaves with a marriage contract, Aeley doesn't know what to do.
 She must choose one of two brothers, marrying into a family she doesn't know.
 Then she discovers that Lira is part of the same family—a sister to Aeley's suitors and the family's disgrace.
 And not at all opposed to an intimate relationship.